Surge Protection Industry Terminology Explained

 Like all automation technologies, POCs are not without their challenges.
 Despite their advanced capabilities, they can become sources of inefficiency or downtime if not properly configured, hardened, and maintained.
 Understanding the common failure modes associated with POCs is essential for technicians tasked with ensuring reliable and optimized pump operation.

-How Transient Overvoltage Affects Microprocessor Logic
+How Transient Voltage Affects Microprocessor Logic

 Transient overvoltage events—such as lightning, switching surges, or electrostatic discharge (ESD)—introduce brief but disruptive voltage spikes into microprocessors.
 These transient overvoltages induce logic faults that manifest as unexpected malfunctions or system errors.